-Marketing has been inside our homes forever, being part of our family lives in our TVs and living rooms every night, but in the last decade or so, things have changed drastically, Marketing has been moved to our pockets.
-Changes in ways of content consumption have been affecting companies' budgets and driving marketing decisions toward a dispute between traditional vs digital marketing.
+Marketing has been inside our homes forever, being part of our family lives in our TVs and living rooms every night, but things have changed drastically in the last decade; marketing has been moved to our pockets.
+Changes in content consumption affect companies’ budgets and drive marketing decisions toward a dispute between traditional vs. digital marketing.

-Although in the last few years, we've seen a significant increase in digital channels consumption and growth in the digital marketing budget, the capabilities to scale up are still lower than the traditional channel.
+Traditional vs digital marketing has become a hard decision when you need to reach a high volume of consumers quickly.
+Although we’ve seen a significant increase in digital channel consumption and growth in the digital marketing budgets, the capabilities to scale up are still lower than the traditional channel.

-Why digital marketing is evolving so fast and how long do companies will still invest in traditional channels?
-In this article, I will show you some reasons for that change and some market figures to help you and your company in future marketing budget decisions.
+This article will show you some reasons for that change and some market figures to help you and your company’s future marketing budget decisions.

-The speed with which the users consume digital content on the internet, digital marketing, and advertising are both taken exceptionally seriously by big brands.
-The same goes for the new business and the ones who are already established.
+With the speed with which users consume digital content on the Internet, big brands have taken digital marketing exceptionally seriously.
+The same goes for the new business and the already established ones.

 Impact of Digital Content on Traditional TV’s Future

-In-home entertainment was primarily driven by the radio with families huddled around, listening to their favorite programs—until there was television.
+The radio primarily drove in-home entertainment with families huddled around, listening to their favorite programs until television.
 From that point on, visual storytelling has dominated.

-The big players in distributing this television content were the big broadcast networks.
+The big players in distributing this television content were the extensive broadcast networks.
 The three-letter channels that almost everyone is familiar with.

-The medium evolved drastically over the years, but most cable companies added more channels and manufacturers made larger, yet thinner TVs.
-Now?
+The medium evolved drastically over the years, but most cable companies added more channels, and manufacturers made larger yet thinner TVs.

 Television programming goes far beyond the physical television to exist anywhere there’s an Internet connection.
-Even the biggest and oldest channels have been adapting rapidly to do not be forgotten y this avid digital consumer.
+Even the biggest and oldest channels have been adapting rapidly to prevent this avid digital consumer’s being forgotten.

-Untethering from the Physical Television: Traditional vs Digital Marketing
+Untethering from Physical Television: Traditional vs Digital Marketing

+Television happens everywhere.
 You could have been binging a Netflix show on your phone.
-Or, you could have been sitting in front of a square box—but you were watching Hulu through your Apple TV, Roku or video game console.
-Television happens everywhere.
+Or, you could have been sitting in front of a square box—but you were watching Hulu through your Apple TV, Roku, or video game console.

-The prevalence of high-speed internet allows the streaming of video content without interruption and endless buffering.
-This adds as a significant point to resolving the battle of traditional vs digital marketing.
+The prevalence of high-speed internet allows video content streaming without interruption and endless buffering.
+This adds a significant point to resolving the battle of traditional vs digital marketing.

 Smartphones and tablets have become powerful enough to be portable entertainment systems.
 Flexible on-demand platforms give audiences more chances to catch their favorite shows.